 Firstly, FoundationStone is written in Java.
 That means no matter how poor its code, it cannot crash your computer.
 Java code is run by the Java Virtual Machine - it cannot run directly on your computer without it.
 This is similar to a .html file - it can only be opened by a Browser, it cannot run in its own right.

 The Java Virtual Machine can crash your computer because it is a regular application.
-However, this is outside my control: I don't make it.
+However, this is rare, and outside my control: I don't make it.
 If you're on a PC, you're using Sun's JVM.
 If you're on a Mac, you're using Apple's.
 Both these companies have teams of very capable software engineers who do their best to produce a reliable product, built to implement Sun Microsystems' Java standard specification.
 Like all human endeavours sometimes there will still be problems.
 Often (but not always) these problems are of a result of third party programs that alter your system.
 FoundationStone talks to your computer in a very standard way - through the JVM, which interprets the Java byte code.
 The JVM checks the code for errors, checks for security violations, and if it's happy runs FoundationStone.
 If it's not, you get a JVM internal error that tells you why, and how it handled it - the error never makes it out of the JVM.

-Viruses particularly concern people using the PC platform, which at last count had well over 10,000 different viruses, that malicious programmers have so generously provided.
+Viruses particularly concern people using the PC platform, which at last count had well over 100,000 different viruses, that malicious programmers have so generously provided.
 Viruses don't just happen, someone made them.

-I cannot give you a computer virus - when Sun engineers designed Java, they built it around a security manager that treats a program as running in a "sand box".
+We cannot give you a computer virus - when Sun engineers designed Java, they built it around a security manager that treats a program as running in a "sand box".
 If it tries to do anything that It's not allowed to, the security manager steps in and takes control.
 100% Java programs like FoundationStone don't have access to any sensitive parts of your system, only the ability to read and write files that you say.

-I have run several virus checkers over FoundationStone before releasing it (on PC: McAfee, VET, Norton's).
+We run several virus checkers over FoundationStone before releasing it (on PC: McAfee, VET, Norton's).
 I am merely checking the .exe file that distributes the self extracting archive (if you still don't trust that, try opening it as a zip file using Winzip).
 Sometimes when people are running their particular virus scanner, it reports a problem.
 This is called a "false positive" identification.
 That is, it has found something that looks a bit like the signature of a known virus and makes a decision to notify the user.
 Some viruses makers are very clever, and change the exact form of their virus so they don't always have the same signature.
 It is because of this that virus scanner makers are forced to use less strict logic, and look for suspicious things, on the very sound principle that where there's smoke, there's fire.
 However, where there is smoke there's not always fire!
 So, if your virus scanner has picked up a Java *.jar file as suspicious - ignore it, it's being paranoid.

 Some people report that the fonts when installed don't show up.
 If you have hundreds of fonts installed on your system, remove some (lots!).
 The fonts should not be able to cause problems.
 If they do, it is some instability with your system - these fonts have been used in over 100,000 different systems now with very few reported problems (less than 10).